xxxAdam69xxx/portablecdm/README.md

 # DAT255 - BITCONNECT
-** NOTE: The history for our personals reflections is only visible from the folder history and not the individual files in some cases, so look there instead.**
+**NOTE: The history for our personals reflections is only visible from the folder history and not the individual file histories in some cases, so look there instead.**

 /Rapporter - Here you will find all weekly reflections, both individual and group.
 In this folder you will also find the written social contract.